Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Open row

 For a CEO, the car you drive can be an extension of yourself.
-It can convey who you are, how you work and what you care about.
-Depending on your personality and interests, you may want your car to show off a bit of style and flair, too.
+It can signal how you lead, what you value and even how you approach business.
+Depending on your personality and preferences, you might want something understated and practical or a vehicle that makes a stronger statement.

-Check out our guide to the best executive cars and get insights on what to look for in cars for CEOs.
+Use this guide to explore the best executive cars and what to look for when choosing a vehicle that fits your role.

 Best executive cars for CEOs